-1.3.2.
-Methodology for assessment of the financial situation at site level
+2.3.2 Methodology for assessment of the financial situation at site level a) Survey development

 Data quantifying the basic costs of maintaining an established MPA can be derived from annual budgetary information (McCrea-Strub et al., 2011).
-With regard to local budget analysis, the purpose of the survey was to obtain a clear understanding of the financial structure characterizing the activities and components included in the existing management of MPAs.
+With regard to local budget analysis, the purpose of the survey was to obtain a clear understanding of the financial structure characterising the activities and components included in the existing management of MPAs.
 This overall understanding of financial transactions arising from the existence of MPAs provides information on the costs of activities necessary to achieve MPA objectives.
-Combination with qualitative analysis of MPAs would allow the funding requirements of the various MPA management systems to be specified and indicate how additional effort could ensure the long-term and optimal management of the MPA.
+Combination with qualitative analysis of MPAs would allow the financing requirements of the various MPA management systems to be specified and indicate how additional effort could ensure the long-term and optimal management of the MPA.